dezign999/pxl999/README.md

 When internet access is not available, the RTC will be used for ambient temperature, and is indicated by a microchip as the weather icon.

-Please make sure to personalize your settings in Watchy_Base.h with your locale, Open Weather Map API Key, NTP servers and tinmezones.
+Please make sure to personalize your settings in Watchy_Base.h with your locale, Open Weather Map API Key, NTP servers and timezones.
 You can get your free Openweathermap api key here: https://openweathermap.org/appid

 This watch face was made using the free Arduino IDE, Photoshop CC, image2ccp, Glypher Studio (font creation), Cloud Convert (otf > ttf), and truetype2gfx.